invadium/rebasic.mix/README.md

 http://localhost:9999#!stars
 ```

-You can also use a special name "latest" to load and run the latest executed source
-on this profile:
+You can also use a special name to load and run the latest executed source on this profile:

 ```
 http://localhost:9999#!latest